Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I haven't seen that in a long time.

-I recently, well, I mean, I watch it probably a couple of times a year for weddings in a funeral.
+Well, I mean, I watch it probably a couple times a year,

 Oh, yeah.